What would make more than 1,000 members of the same family gather together in a remote area of Arizona and camp for three days? The Whiting Reunion.

 I am not a Whiting by birth, but I have come to love the spirit I find at the Whiting Reunion.
 I am looking forward to the next one this July, when the village will have new and exciting attractions and a family film festival will be shown on the W-Max screen.

 This spirit of the Whiting Reunion is embodied in a quote by Edwin and Maria's great-grandson Rex E. Lee: "The mantle of primary responsibility for the various Whiting business activities has largely passed to the next generation.
 But the original Whiting Brothers are still in business.
 It is serious business.
 It is the business of maintaining and perpetuating within the E. M. Whiting family the bonds of family unity and loyalty which have been characteristic of this family from the beginning.
-No more lasting nor fitting tribute than this could be paid to the memory of E. M. and Maria Whiting."
+No more lasting nor fitting tribute than this could be paid to the memory of E. M. and Maria Whiting."1 comment on this story

 Preview of Edwin Marion Whiting's Story